Halliburton/Baker Hughes merger raised large EU competition concerns

-BRUSSELS, May 2 (Reuters) - The aborted merger of oilfield services provider Halliburton and smaller rival Baker Hughes had raised significant competition concerns in Europe, EU Commissioner Margrethe Vestager said on Monday.
+BRUSSELS (Reuters) - The aborted merger of oilfield services provider Halliburton (HAL.N) and smaller rival Baker Hughes BHI.N had raised significant competition concerns in Europe, EU Commissioner Margrethe Vestager said on Monday.

 The Commission said it took note of the companies’ announcement that they had abandoned their proposed merger, adding this followed concerns by competition agencies around the world, including the Commission.